msyamkumar/cs220-f21-projects/lab-p9/README.md

 Try out these other comprehensions.
 Each can be done in one line of code.

 1. Make a list of all countries in players
-2. Make a dictionary of position, number of players at this position
+2. Make a dictionary of position, number of players at this position (Remember you created buckets)
-3. Make a dictionary of first, goals and order it by goals
+3. Make a dictionary of first, goals and order it by descending (reverse) goals (Remember you already solved the sorting)

 ## Project Hints